Boston "Pre-Star" and One Star Cornets

-The photo below is a line up of Boston cornets, this featured example first.
-The second is the earliest known piston valve Three Star cornet that may have been made a year or two later.
+The last photo is a line up of Boston cornets, in chronological order.
+The first is the same as those made by EG Wright and was made within a few years of the formation of the new company.
+The second is the one featured on this page.
+The third is the earliest known piston valve Three Star cornet, made some time before 1879.
 The third is a nickel silver Two Star from about 1882 and the last is Three Star from about 1900.